jrturton/UIView-Autolayout/README.md

 UIView-Autolayout
 =================

+---

+**Do you really need this?**

+If you're making a new app targeting iOS9 or higher, I'd recommend using the new layout anchor functionality and stack views to achieve the layout you require.
+The layout anchor gives you concise creation of constraints in code, and stack views probably give you 90% of the layouts you were making yourself using constraints anyway.

+---

 Category on UIView to simplify the creation of common layout constraints.
 The code is described and introduced in [this blog post](http://commandshift.co.uk/blog/2013/02/20/creating-individual-layout-constraints/).

 Here's the API documentation [on Cocoadocs](http://cocoadocs.org/docsets/UIView-Autolayout).